-- Staff name and their role with the organisation. - The nature and value of the hospitality including the circumstances. - Date of receipt. - Any other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
+- Staff name and their role with the organisation. - The nature and value of the hospitality including the circumstances. - Date of receipt.

+Any other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).

-5.9.
-Outside (secondary) employment (this applies to direct employees of the Trust only)
+5.11 Outside (secondary) employment (this applies to direct employees of the Trust only)

-- 5.9.1.
-Staff are permitted to undertake paid or unpaid secondary employment providing: - 5.9.2. it does not conflict with their role at the Trust;

-- 5.9.3. their involvement in the other organisation would not in any way bring the Trust in to disrepute; - 5.9.4. they comply with Working Time Regulations; and - 5.9.5. there are no health and safety or other concerns as set out in Appendix 2. - 5.9.6.
-Staff must declare any existing outside employment on appointment and any new outside employment when it arises. - 5.9.7.
-Where a risk of conflict of interest arises, the general management actions outlined in this policy must be considered and applied to mitigate risks. - 5.9.8.
-Staff must advise their line manager of all secondary employment.
-This will likely happen during regular one to one meetings as the employee registers their secondary employment on the online appraisal system.
-Staff must be reminded to update their declarations as relevant as a routine part of the appraisal process. - 5.9.9.
-Line manager approval to undertake secondary employment is not required however line managers can provide clear reasons why the advised secondary employment is not acceptable.
-See Appendix 2 for further detail. - 5.9.10.
-There may be good reasons (within employment law) why the Trust would wish to be aware of a staff member's secondary employment, even if that employment does not lead to a risk of a conflict of interest. - 5.9.11.
-Employees in doubt about whether secondary employment might affect their work for the Trust should contact their HR Business Partner for advice. - 5.9.12.
-Queries about potential conflicts in relation to outside (secondary) employment should be sent to declarations@secamb.nhs.uk - 5.9.13.
-What must be declared - Staff name and their role with the organisation. - The nature of the outside employment (e.g. who it is with, a description of duties, time commitment). - Relevant dates. - Other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
+- 5.11.1 Staff are permitted to undertake paid or unpaid secondary employment providing: - 5.11.2 it does not conflict with their role at the Trust; - 5.11.3 their involvement in the other organisation would not in any way bring the Trust in to disrepute; - 5.11.4 they comply with Working Time Regulations; and - 5.11.5 there are no health and safety or other concerns as set out in Appendix 2. - 5.11.6 Staff must declare any existing outside employment on appointment and any new outside employment when it arises. - 5.11.7 Where a risk of conflict of interest arises, the general management actions outlined in this policy must be considered and applied to mitigate risks. - 5.11.8 Staff must advise their line manager of all secondary employment.
+This will likely happen during regular one to one meeting as the employee registers their secondary employment on the online appraisal system.
+Staff must be reminded to update their declarations as relevant as a routine part of the appraisal process. - 5.11.9 Line manager approval to undertake secondary employment is not required however line managers can provide clear reasons why the advised secondary employment is not acceptable.
+See Appendix 2 for further detail. - 5.11.10 There may be good reasons (within employment law) why the Trust would wish to be aware of a staff member's secondary employment, even if that employment does not lead to a risk of a conflict of interest. - 5.11.11 Employees in doubt about whether secondary employment might affect their work for the Trust should contact their HR Business Partner for advice. - 5.11.12 Queries about potential conflicts in relation to outside (secondary) employment should be sent to declarations@secamb.nhs.uk - 5.11.13 What must be declared - Staff name and their role with the organisation.

+- The nature of the outside employment (e.g. who it is with, a description of duties, time commitment). - Relevant dates. - Other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).

-5.10.
-Shareholdings and other ownership issues
+5.11 Shareholdings and other ownership issues

-5.10.1.
-Staff must declare, as a minimum, any shareholdings and other ownership interests in any publicly listed, private or not-for-profit company, business, partnership or consultancy which is doing, or might be reasonably expected to do, business with the organisation.

-- 5.10.2.
-Where shareholdings or other ownership interests are declared and give rise to risk of conflicts of interest then the general management actions outlined in this policy must be considered and applied to mitigate risks. - 5.10.3.
-There is no need to declare shares or securities held in collective investment or pension funds or units of authorised unit trusts.

-5.10.4.
-What must be declared

-- Staff name and their role with the organisation. - Nature of the shareholdings/other ownership interest. - Relevant dates. - Other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
+- 5.12.1 Staff must declare, as a minimum, any shareholdings and other ownership interests in any publicly listed, private or not-for-profit company, business, partnership or consultancy which is doing, or might be reasonably expected to do, business with the organisation. - 5.12.2 Where shareholdings or other ownership interests are declared and give rise to risk of conflicts of interest then the general management actions outlined in this policy must be considered and applied to mitigate risks. - 5.12.3 There is no need to declare shares or securities held in collective investment or pension funds or units of authorised unit trusts. - 5.12.4 What must be declared - Staff name and their role with the organisation. - Nature of the shareholdings/other ownership interest. - Relevant dates. - Other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).

-5.11.
-Patents and intellectual property
+5.13 Patents and intellectual property